Dice

 That young’un’s a wild little critter.

-other spellings: critter, crittur, crittter (rare spelling), and creature (standard English)
+variations: critter, crittur, crittter (rare spelling), creature (standard English)

 ★ When mountain folks say "critters," they usually mean *all kinds of animals.* It’s not just about wildlife - pets and livestock are critters too. ★